 All applicants are assessed on an individual basis and an interview is essential.
-A GCSE profile of E-F grades is desirable.
+A GCSE profile of D-E grades is desirable.
 Good attendance, punctuality, self-motivation and a positive attitude to study should be evident from your Record of Achievement.
 English GCSE is required at grade 2 or above.

-Units in the Diploma include:
+Units in the programme include:

 There is continual assessment using a variety of methods such as written assessments, presentations, displays and practical activities.
 Your Functional Skills will be assessed by portfolio and online assessments.